born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 - Since we are using a Sigmoid estimation cost function, it is normal to expect a step-like graph.
 ![vqc cost vs epoch](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_cost_vs_epoch.png)
-- von-Neumann entropy follows a pattern as the model trains and the peaks gradually reduce.
+- von-Neumann entropy follows a pattern as the model trains and the peaks values gradually decrease.
 Further analysis is required to understand the correlation.
 ![vqc vn vs epoch](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_vn_vs_epoch.png)
-- Meyer Wallach decreases exponentially as the model trains for both datasets.
+- Meyer Wallach decreases exponentially as the model trains for both Ad-Hoc and synthetic datasets.
 ![vqc mw vs epoch](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_mw_vs_epoch.png)
 - This follws the same trend, i.e, von Neumann entropy's peaks slighly decrese as the cost value decreases.
 ![vqc vn vs loss](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_vn_vs_loss.png)
 - We see that Meyer Wallach measure decreses as the cost function decreases.
 ![vqc mw vs loss](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_mw_vs_loss.png)

+## Code

+The code is open source and can be accessed on GitHub [here](https://github.com/born-2learn/Entanglement_in_QML).

 ## Conclusion
- - Based on the results obtained, we can safely conclude that Meyer Wallach entanglement measure decreases as the model trains and as the cost function's value decreses.
+ - Based on the results obtained, we can safely conclude that Meyer Wallach entanglement measure decreases as the model trains and as the cost function's value decreases.
- - We can also find a pattern in the von-Neumann entropy measure for every 10 epochs where the entropy value peaks at almost 10% and these peaks decrese as the cost function decreses.
+ - We can also find a pattern in the von-Neumann entropy measure for every 10 epochs where the entropy value peaks at almost 10% and these peaks decrease as the cost function decreases.
- - We are looking for more insights from the controlled data synthetic data that is being generated.
+ - We are looking for more insights from the controlled synthetic data that is being generated.
 Please check back soon for updates!

 Congrats👏!
 You have finally completed the blog.
 Stay tuned for more updates on this project as this isn't the end!